MC Awardees

 -

-Best Poster in KAMPiNA: James J. Sohn (VCU) – A workflow for a patient-specific 3D-printed template with direction modulated brachytherapy (DMBT) tandem applicator for adaptive HDR interstitial brachytherapy
+Best Abstract in KAMPiNA: James J. Sohn (VCU) – A workflow for a patient-specific 3D-printed template with direction modulated brachytherapy (DMBT) tandem applicator for adaptive HDR interstitial brachytherapy

 2020